N-Wouda/PL-Hourly-Heuristic/README.md

 ## Validator

-Available in `/validator`.
+Available in `src/validator.py`.
 Given the by now familiar experiment and instance arguments, the validator confirms the ILP and heuristic solutions (where available) satisfy the problem constraints.
 Usage,

 ```
-pipenv run python -m validator 1 5
+pipenv run python -m src.validator 1 5
 ```

 For experiment `1`, instance `5`.
 An exit code of `0` indicates the ILP and